 Neem oil affects insect pests by altering their hormones and bodily functions.
 Some pests will cease to eat and reproduce.
-It may also affect respiration of the pests or eggs.
-Neem oil applied to eggs will prevent the exchange of gases into and out of the eggs thus preventing the eggs from hatching.
-Neem oil does not provide instantaneous results, but delayed results are a compromise for using organic control.
+It may also affect the respiration of the pests or eggs.
+The oil applied to eggs will prevent the exchange of gases into and out of the eggs, thus preventing the eggs from hatching.
+The oil does not provide instantaneous results, but delayed results are a compromise for using organic control.

 Neem Insecticide Recipe

-- Add 1-2 ml of dish detergent or insecticidal soap into the container
+- 1-2 ml dish detergent or insecticidal soap

-- Slowly fill the liter container with warm water.
+- Slowly fill the container with warm water.
 Stir vigorously while filling!

 - Pour the mixture into a sprayer.

 - Spray liberally onto infested plants.
 Make sure to spray all of the foliage, branches, and stems.
 Use up all of the mixture, if possible, because it will become less effective over time.
 Pouring excess mixture into the soil will provide plants with nutrients.

 - Apply only once a week until the infestation is under control.
 Neem oil impacts reproduction of many pests but will not provide instant results.